FIANA28/MobileApps/README.md

 # MobileApps
-1. Speed-Read-App - is a mobile app.
+1. SpeedReaderApp - is a mobile app.
 It has 3 sliders: font-size regulation, words read per minute regulation, and progress of reading regulation.
 Goal: To practise fast reading.